-Both first and second year fellows participate in Child Rounds, Department of Psychiatry Grand Rounds, and Journal Club.
+Both first and second year fellows participate in Child Rounds, Department of Psychiatry Grand Rounds, and weekly didactics.

-- Total of three months (80% time) working on the child and adolescent inpatient units at Hutchings Psychiatric Center.
-The remaining 20% is spent seeing patients in the Child & Adolescent Outpatient Clinic at the Department of Psychiatry and Behavioral Sciences and University Hospital.
+- Total of four months working on the child and adolescent inpatient unit at Hutchings Psychiatric Center.
+The remaining time is spent seeing patients in the Child & Adolescent Outpatient Clinic at the Department of Psychiatry and Behavioral Sciences.

-- All time for didactic lectures, supervision, child rounds, seminars and grand rounds is protected time during all inpatient, outpatient and off sight work experiences.
+- All time for didactic lectures, supervision, child rounds, seminars and grand rounds is protected time during all inpatient, outpatient and off site experiences.

 - All Second Year Residents will spend four months as the Chief Fellow.